Home » Library Services

 Please follow the following general guidelines:

-To place a film on reserve for your class, contact the Audiovisual Department at 215.951.1295 or email@example.com.
+To place a film on reserve for your class, contact John Mackin in the Circulation Department at 215.951.1292 or e-mail firstname.lastname@example.org.

 The Audio Visual Classroom (Room 021) is located on the lower level of Connelly Library.
 The room can accommodate approximately 30 students and is equipped with a projector that is hooked up to a DVD player, VCR, and PC.
 Any faculty needing the room should contact Bernetta Doane at 215-951-1287 or email@example.com.
 The primary use of the AV Classroom is for Bibliographic Instruction and the librarians have priority for booking the classroom.
 Our policy is that any reservation is considered tentative until 2 weeks prior to the date scheduled.
 If the reference librarians need the classroom for Bibliographic Instruction, we will contact you to reschedule your time.
 Within 2 weeks of your scheduled time, you will not be bumped from your reservation.
 Our policy does not allow for wholesale booking of the classroom for an entire semester.